Qatif

-Qatif is one of the oldest settlements in Eastern Arabia, its history going back to 3500 BC, more than 5000 years ago, and was part of the Bahrain Region which was called Dilmun at that time and the Sumerians knew it as the land of Paradise, immortality, and life.
-Before the discovery of oil, Qatifi people used to work as merchants, farmers, and fishermen.
-However, Since the development of the oil fields in the late 1940s, Qatif has lost its status as an important port to Ad-Dammam and from the 1990s they tend to work in the oil industry, public services, education, and healthcare sectors.
+Qatif is one of the oldest settlements in the Arabian Peninsula; its history goes back to 3500 BC, more than 5,000 years ago, and was a key part of the Eastern Arabia also known as Greater Bahrain which was called Dilmun at that time and the Sumerians knew it as the land of paradise, immortality.

+Qatif, along with Al-Ahsa, are the historical core of the modern-day Eastern Province of Saudi Arabia.
+Both Governorates are home to indigenous populations, Shia Muslims, who have resided in the region for centuries.
+In contrast, cities such as Dammam and Khobar are relatively recent developments, established in the 20th century, with populations that largely migrated from Najd.Life Before the discovery of oil, Qatifi people used to work as merchants, farmers, and fishermen.
+However, with the development of the oil fields in the late 1940s, Qatif lost its status as an important port to Dammam, and since the 1990s has focused on the oil industry, public services, education, and healthcare sectors.

-Several travelers visited the city, the most two famous of them were Abulfeda (1273–1331), who described it: "Al-Qatif: a town next to Al-Ahsa, of a beautiful nature, whose people are well-groomed, and it is on the Arab side of the Persian Sea coast."
-And Ibn Battuta (1304–1369): "Then we traveled to the city of Al-Qatif, its name is derived from fruit picking, which is an oasis of water and a large city with many palm trees inhabited by sects of Shiite Arabs."
+Several travelers visited the city, most famously Abulfeda: "Al-Qatif: a town next to Al-Ahsa, of a beautiful nature, whose people are well-groomed, and it is on the Arab side of the Persian Sea coast," as well as Ibn Battuta: "Then we traveled to the city of Al-Qatif, its name is derived from fruit picking, which is an oasis of water and a large city with many palm trees inhabited by sects of Shia Arabs."

 Its survival in the midst of desert surroundings is due not only to its being a coastal city but to the fact that Qatif is a green oasis with rich agricultural soil.
 Qatif itself is surrounded by a jungle of palm trees.
-Springs are abundant in the Oasis of Qatif.
+Springs are abundant in the oasis of Qatif.
 On the East, there lies the Persian Gulf.
 Its warm and calm waters are rich in marine life; fishes, shrimps, and pearls.
 Also, some springs are found in the midst of its waters.
 On the west lies, Al-Dahna Desert with its golden sands intermingled with little rocky heights.
 There are many landmarks in Qatif such as the old city of the Qala'a and Awamiya, Tarout Castle, Darin castle which was built to repel the attacks of the Portuguese campaign on Bahrain in the 15th century, and traditional markets such as the Khamis market; In addition to statues, which were transferred to the National Museum in Riyadh to be preserved.

+Qatif is home to Darin Airport, the first airport in Saudi Arabia, which opened in 1911.
+The airport was established by the Allied Powers during World War I as part of their military strategy against the Ottoman Empire, which then controlled much of the eastern Arabian Peninsula, including Qatif, Qatif later became part of the emerging Third Saudi state following the Conquest of al-Hasa in 1913.
+Qatif Municipality was established in 1926, making it the second oldest in the Kingdom after Jeddah Municipality.